Analysis | 15 sobering stats that tell the tale of the coronavirus in the U.S.

 While Republicans have long opposed mask and vaccine requirements and argued against other coronavirus mitigation measures, even some prominent Democrats are moving in a similar direction.
-Two Senate Democrats voted against President Biden’s vaccine-or-testing mandate for large businesses last week, and Colorado Gov. Jared Polis (D) this weekend signaled that he won’t mandate masks statewide, saying, “We see it as the end of the medical emergency.
+Two Senate Democrats voted against President Biden’s vaccine-or-testing mandate for large businesses last week, and Colorado Gov. Jared Polis (D) this weekend signaled that he won’t mandate masks statewide, saying: “We see it as the end of the medical emergency.
 Frankly, people who want to be protected [have gotten vaccinated].
 Those who get sick, it’s almost entirely their own darn fault.”

 Republicans, meanwhile, often speak of the pandemic in something amounting to the past tense.
 “Real America is done with #COVID19,” Rep. Jim Jordan (R-Ohio) tweeted this month.
 “The only people who don’t understand that are [Anthony S.] Fauci and [President] Biden.”